College Club of Seattle

-College Club Seattle is a private member's club, waterfront wedding and event venue, business meeting space, rowing club, social club, and gym on Lake Union in Seattle, Washington.
+College Club Seattle is a private member's club, business meeting space, rowing club, social club, and gym on Lake Union in Seattle, Washington.

 History

 The club was founded in 1910 by five Yale graduates (Thomas Babcock, Ralph Angell, St. Clair Dickinson, Bob Forbes and Bob Chase) and one graduate from the University of Wisconsin.
 After signing up 50 members and choosing a president by the name of Charles P. Spooner, a Princeton graduate with a law degree from Wisconsin and on the University of Washington Board of Regents, the club moved into a rented suite of rooms on the second floor of the old federal court building on the corner of Fourth Ave. and Marion Street.
 With a growing membership, the club outgrew this space in 1912 and hired the Metropolitan Building Company to build them a new home on the corner of Fifth Avenue and Seneca Streets, which they shared with the Women's University Club until 1921.
 Once again, the College Club outgrew their space and a new building was erected on Sixth Avenue and Spring Street.
 This building served as the club's home until 1962 when plans for the new I-5 freeway called for its removal.
 The club had previously purchased a lot at 505 Madison Street for $100,000 in 1954 and a new building was erected there.
 This would serve as the club's longest home until it was sold to a developer in 2007 and the club moved temporarily into the Columbia Tower Club through 2013.
 In 2013, the club purchased two houseboats on the NE shores of Seattle's Lake Union where it currently operates as a private rowing, kayaking, paddleboarding, swimming, and social club.